 These networks tell us different things about the relationships within our book.
 The renvoi network shows that binding, a chapter about constructing books, is the most centrally connected, followed by thickening, which is about adding pages to books.
 One can see how visual chapters like Frontispieces, Engraving, and Stages mark out one pole while non print spaces mark out another.
 You can also follow the directionality and move from letters to manuscripts, or from advertising to catalogs, or spacing to disruption to ephemerality in a suggestive causal sequence.

 Where the first network privileges gerunds, the network of latent topics is more centrally organized around qualities like Paper and Ephemerality.
 That these are the two most linguistically central chapters suggests an interesting medial centre point of our history (paper), as well as an interesting new temporal framework that has been far less central to print studies in the past.
 Print has most often been associated with notions of permanence and reproducibility.
 Focusing on interacting with print seems to move that focus more towards the fleeting and contingent aspects of print media.

 This is obviously just a beginning in experimenting with ways that computational methods can interact with print conventions and change the way we organize and structure information.
-Surprisingly, we still remain in a very print-centric universe when it comes to sharing and archiving information.
-We hope experiments like this one will nudge us towards trying out more alternatives.
+Surprisingly, we still remain in a very print-centric universe when it comes to sharing and archiving information and most of this information can be found in booklets that can be printed by companies similar to Printivity – https://www.printivity.com/landing/booklets.
+This means that any information printed will be viewed on the page in a clear and neat fashion, making it easier for readers to digest the information that is in front of them.
+With that being said, we hope experiments like this one will nudge us towards trying out more alternatives.